Skip to content

 You will be close to the cultural heart of the city, including Jemaa Al Fnar Square, a legendary market where you will find snake charmers, healers and henna artists.

-Just a few minutes drive from the city centre, you will find huge and luxurious Marrakech villas.
+Just a short drive from the city centre, you'll find some of Marrakech's largest and most luxurious villas.

 It's worth checking out the agents' ads to get an idea of what you can get for your money.

-You'll be surprised by the size and quality of the Marrakech villas for sale, especially at the prices you're asking.
+You'll be amazed at the size and quality of the Marrakech villas for sale, especially at the asking prices.
 When you think you've found the perfect place, it's time to close the deal.

-This is when it is a good idea to hire a translator.
-A good interpreter will help to make the purchase of your property go as smoothly as possible.
+That's when it's a good idea to hire a translator.
+A good interpreter will help ensure that your property purchase goes as smoothly as possible.

 The UK government maintains a list of Moroccan lawyers, translators and interpreters who may be able to help you.